bc-computing/gus-automation/README.md

       - If UPPER_BOUND is undefined and --interval is set, then UPPER_BOUND=100 .

-### Single Experiment
+### Single Experiment - OLD Way of running experiments
 #### Standard
 1. Modify `config.json` to choose the settings for the experiment that will be run.
 The file `config_instrunction.md` provides information on each field of the config for your convenience.
    1. Hint: It is likely that you will have to modify the default communication parameters to get the experiment to work.
-2. Run `python3.8 setup_network_delay_test.py config.json` to create/remove artificial delay between servers.
+2. Run `python3 setup_network_delay_test.py config.json` to create/remove artificial delay between servers.
 Delay settings are persistent.
-3. Run `python3.8 run_experiment_test.py config.json` to run the experiment.
+3. Run `python3 run_experiment_test.py config.json` to run the experiment.

 #### Layered
 Documentation coming soon